eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `DuplicateShred`
-A duplicated shred proof.
+A duplicated shred proof:
 ```rust
 DuplicateShred(u16, DuplicateShred)
 ```
 Contains a 2 byte index and `DuplicateShred` structure:
 - `from` - public key of origin
 - `wallclock` - wallclock of the node that generated that message
-- `slot` - unit of time for encoding a block
+- `slot` - slot when shreds where created
 - `_unused` - _unused_
 - `_unused_shred_type` - _unused_
 - `num_chunks` - number of chunks available